 6. Conclusion

 Two approaches for automatic CAP analysis were developed, estimating the occurrence of the A phases, the CAP cycles, and the CAP rate.
 The first was based on AFC, where the classifiers automatically identify the relevant patterns from the input data, while the second comprised the use of features, created by a feature creation procedure, that extract relevant information from the input data to feed the classifiers.
 It was observed that the feature based LSTM attained the best performance, although the results for the A phase assessment reached by the 1D-CNN were similar.
 The performance for the CAP cycle assessment attained by the feature based LSTM and the AFC LSTM was similar.
-These results suggest that the low Sen of the AFC LSTM for the A phase estimation (related with the overestimation and underestimation of the A phase duration) has not affected the CAP cycle assessment.
+These results suggest that the low Sen of the AFC LSTM for the A phase estimation (related to the overestimation and underestimation of the A phase duration) has not affected the CAP cycle assessment.
 It is also likely that the inclusion of more data could improve the AFC models’ performance, possibly surpassing the feature based LSTM results.

-The proposed method perform the analysis by evaluating the signal from only one EEG monopolar derivation, without requiring any manual manipulation of the signal or the removal of artifacts.
+The proposed method performs the analysis by evaluating the signal from only one EEG monopolar derivation, without requiring any manual manipulation of the signal or the removal of artifacts.
 It was observed that the A phase classification performance was similar to the best state of the art algorithms.
 A second by second based NREM classification was also proposed which was used in the correction procedure and for the sleep quality metric estimation.
 The CAP rate error was found to be low, supporting the diagnostic capability of the algorithms for sleep quality estimation.

 The next steps in this research are to further validate the developed algorithm in a larger dataset, and examine the A phase subtypes to reach a deeper understanding of the CAP events, which can lead to a reduction of the misclassifications.